aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/compression-optimization/aspose-imaging-java-rle4-compression-bmp-images/_index.md

 **Gradle Setup**

-Include this in your `build.gradle` file:

 ```gradle
 compile(group: 'com.aspose', name: 'aspose-imaging', version: '25.5')
 ```

 **Direct Download**

-For those who prefer direct downloads, visit the [Aspose.Imaging for Java releases](https://releases.aspose.com/imaging/java/) page to get the latest version.
+For those who prefer manual setup, visit the [Aspose.Imaging for Java releases](https://releases.aspose.com/imaging/java/) page to get the latest JAR.

 ### License Acquisition

-To fully utilize Aspose.Imaging's features without evaluation limitations:

-- **Free Trial**: Start with a free trial to explore its capabilities.
+To unlock full functionality:

+- **Free Trial** – explore the API without restrictions for a limited period.
-- **Temporary License**: Obtain a temporary license for extended access.
+- **Temporary License** – obtain a short‑term key for extended testing.
-- **Purchase**: For long-term use, consider purchasing a subscription.

-Initialize and set up your environment by following the basic steps outlined in their [official documentation](https://reference.aspose.com/imaging/java/).

-## Implementation Guide
+- **Purchase** – buy a subscription for unlimited production use.

+Follow the steps in the [official documentation](https://reference.aspose.com/imaging/java/) to apply your license file.

-Let's break down the process of applying RLE4 compression to BMP images using Aspose.Imaging for Java into manageable steps.
+## How to compress BMP images with RLE4 using Aspose.Imaging

-### Loading and Configuring a BMP Image

-**Overview**

-This feature allows you to load a BMP image, configure its compression settings, and prepare it for saving with specific modifications.
+Below is a step‑by‑step walkthrough that shows exactly **how to compress BMP** files with RLE4, **set bits per pixel**, and configure a palette.

-#### Step 1: Load Your Image
+### Step 1: Load Your BMP Image

-Start by loading the BMP image from your specified directory using Aspose.Imaging's `Image.load()` method.
+First, load the source BMP file from disk.
+The `Image.load()` method returns an `Image` object that you can work with inside a try‑with‑resources block.

 ```java
 import com.aspose.imaging.Image;